Biological significance of cholesterol

 Structures of ABC transporters in the inward-open and outward-open conformations

 Both ABCA5/8 (previous slide) and ABCA1 (slide 11.4.7) are members of the ATP-binding cassette or ABC family of transporters.
 These have a common structural organization.
-Several ABC transporters have been crystallized in the inward- and outward open conformations, and the structures provide a glimpse of how they work.
+Several ABC transporters have been crystallized in the inward- and outward open conformations [68,69], and the two structures provide a glimpse of how they work.

 ABC transporters induce substrate “flip-flop” across the membrane